gthreehosmane/linux/README.md

 4. To test the code which is added, we need to create a new VM inside our currently running VM(Ubuntu, the outer VM).
 5. Inner VM can be created by installing virt-manager and other required libraries on Ubuntu, the outer VM.
-6. Follow below steps to install and create a new inner VM inside outer VM
+6. Follow below steps to install and create a new inner VM inside outer VM.
+I followed the steps mentioned in https://medium.com/codemonday/setup-virt-manager-qemu-libvert-and-kvm-on-ubuntu-20-04-fa448bdecde3 and  https://linuxize.com/post/how-to-install-kvm-on-ubuntu-20-04/

      - sudo apt update
      - sudo apt install cpu-checker
      - kvm-ok (This command is to check if our outer VM can run a VM inside itself - nested virtualization)